All the Way... A Decade of Song: Critical reception

 All the Way...
-A Decade of Song garnered generally mixed reviews from music critics.
-Although Stephen Thomas Erlewine of AllMusic gave the album four out of five stars, he criticized it for including seven new songs and just nine hits.
-He felt that the album had "glaring omissions", such as Dion's first American hit, "Where Does My Heart Beat Now", and her duet with Barbra Streisand, "Tell Him".
-Phil Sutcliffe from Q called the album a "strange hybrid" that was "neither comprehensively greatest nor best".
-Dave Veitch from the Calgary Sun felt that "fans may be disappointed" that some hits were not included.
-Erlewine considered "It's All Coming Back to Me Now" and "My Heart Will Go On" to be "among the best adult contemporary songs of the decade," but felt that aside from "That's the Way It Is" and "If Walls Could Talk", the new material was not memorable.
+A Decade of Song received generally mixed reviews from music critics.
+Although Stephen Thomas Erlewine of AllMusic awarded the album four out of five stars, he criticized the inclusion of seven new songs and only nine hits.
+He noted what he considered "glaring omissions", such as Dion's first American hit, "Where Does My Heart Beat Now", and her duet with Barbra Streisand, "Tell Him".
+Phil Sutcliffe of Q described the album as a "strange hybrid" that was "neither comprehensively greatest nor best".
+Dave Veitch of the Calgary Sun wrote that "fans may be disappointed" by the absence of certain hits.

+Erlewine praised "It's All Coming Back to Me Now" and "My Heart Will Go On" as "among the best adult contemporary songs of the decade", but felt that aside from "That's the Way It Is" and "If Walls Could Talk", the new material lacked memorability.
+Michael Paoletta of Billboard gave the album a positive review.
+Discussing the seven new tracks, he wrote that All the Way...
+A Decade of Song was Dion's "most focused album yet", created with a team of collaborators who understood the singer's strengths.

-Michael Paoletta from Billboard gave it a positive review.
-Regarding the seven new songs, he wrote: "All the Way...
-A Decade of Song is Dion's most focused album yet, drawing on a team of collaborators that understands this artists's strengths".
-Chuck Taylor from Billboard praised "That's the Way It Is".
-He wrote that Dion "at last ups the tempo with the irresistible first single."
-Taylor applauded the pairing of Dion with collaborators Max Martin, Kristian Lundin and Andreas Carlsson.
-"Replete with a festive mandolin and a midtempo beat to bring new heights to her as-ever splendid vocal," he concluded that "'That's the Way It Is' is one of the most compelling radio releases yet from "one of the core voices of the decade".
-Chuck Taylor also reviewed "I Want You to Need Me" and wrote that "linking Dion and Diane Warren has always been about as fine a fit as a trusty pair of Thom McAn's.
-Between Warren's heart-drenched words and dramatic melody writing and Dion's potent vocals straight from soulside, divadom has never sounded so mighty".
+Chuck Taylor of Billboard praised "That's the Way It Is", noting that Dion "at last ups the tempo with the irresistible first single".
+He commended her collaboration with Max Martin, Kristian Lundin and Andreas Carlsson, describing the track as "replete with a festive mandolin and a midtempo beat" and calling it "one of the most compelling radio releases yet" from "one of the core voices of the decade".
+Taylor also reviewed "I Want You to Need Me", writing that the pairing of Dion and Diane Warren was "as fine a fit as a trusty pair of Thom McAn's".
+He praised Warren's "heart-drenched words and dramatic melody writing" and Dion's "potent vocals", concluding that "divadom has never sounded so mighty".